firstmustburn/multi-astro/README.md

 dockerized build environment for consistent output across a development team and CI.
 It uses the excellent Task tool for standardizing and automating common tasks.

+## Reference

+The [Astro publish to NPM docs](https://docs.astro.build/en/reference/publish-to-npm/) was a useful resource for setting this up.

 ## Development Quickstart

 Install: